dice-group/LIdioms/README.md

 ## Current Languages:
 American and British English, Brazilian and European Portuguese, Italian, German, Russian.

+## Further Languages (We are looking for natives from these languages!, in case you are, send me a message) :
+Bulgarian, Chinese, Korean, Czech, Finnish, French, Japanese, Arabic, Polish, Swedish and Polish

 ### Lidioms Endoint - http://lid.aksw.org/sparql

 ### SPARQL examples can be found in our <a href="https://github.com/AKSW/LIdioms/wiki/SPARQL-EXAMPLES">Wiki</a>.